sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(kebabNames).toEqual(["bilbo-baggins", "gandalf", "gollum"]) -->

-This wouldn’t work with functions that accept more than one parameter because the `map()` also passes an array index as the second parameter, and a whole array as the third.
-Using the `parseInt()` function that accepts a radix as its second parameter would likely lead to unexpected results:
+This wouldn’t work with functions that accept more than one parameter because the `map()` also passes an element’s index as the second parameter, and the whole array as the third.
+For example, using the [`parseInt()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) that accepts a radix as its second parameter would lead to unexpected results:

 ```js
 const inputs = ['1', '2', '3'];